Britain arrests French suspect in Sarkozy financing probe

-Alexandre Djouhri, the subject of a European arrest warrant, was apprehended at Heathrow Airport on Sunday and remanded in custody after a hearing at Westminster Magistrates' Court on Monday.
+Alexandre Djouhri was apprehended at Heathrow Airport on Sunday and remanded in custody after a hearing at Westminster Magistrates' Court on Monday.

 A spokesman for London's Metropolitan Police confirmed Djouhri's arrest "under a European arrest warrant".